 Go to the beach

-PEI has dozens of them.
-Some of the best stretches of sand are along the north shore in Prince Edward Island National Park, but there are sandy beaches around the island.
+PEI has dozens of beaches.
+Some of the best stretches are along the north shore in Prince Edward Island National Park, but there are sandy beaches around the island.

 JJ Chaisson is a lobster fisher and musician.
 Along with his wife Julie, he runs The Fiddling Fisherman, taking guests out on their family fishing boat for a lobster dinner, accompanied by music from Chaisson’s fiddle.